 Filmmaker Sean Dunne created the film “Oxyana” a documentary based on the oxycodone epidemic.
 The movie takes place, in the coalmining town of Oceana, West Virginia.
 It features a young man that claimed to pay $1000 to an out of state doctor in Washington, D.C., to receive a one-month prescription of (450) 30mg Oxycodone pills.

 This story isn’t uncommon.
 A Waismann Method ® Rapid Detox patient was on the national news (now on YouTube) with a similar story.
-The patient laughs with his wife, explaining what to tell doctors to successfully get prescription medications.
+The patient laughs with his wife, explaining what to tell doctors to get prescription medications successfully.

 Friends and Family

-Surprisingly, over 70% of people reported getting pain relievers (for non-medical use) from a friend or family member; reports the Substance Abuse and Mental Health Service Administration.
-Providing prescription medication to someone without a prescription or taking them without a prescription—is a federal crime.
-Not just illegal, but the use of someone else’s prescription can leave permanent physical and emotional effects.
+Surprisingly, over 70% of people are getting pain relievers (for non-medical use) from a friend or family member; reports the Substance Abuse and Mental Health Service Administration.
+Providing prescription medication to someone without a prescription —is a federal crime.
+Furthermore, taking opioid without a prescription is not just illegal, but can leave permanent physical and emotional effects.

 White Collar Drug Dealers